"Aspect": Safety on the Farm with Hal Reynolds and Howard Ellis

 Cultivating a Revolution

-Aspect Program videos: A public-access program featuring interviews, demonstrations, and examinations of aspects of agriculture, folk traditions, and rural life found in North Carolina.
+Aspect Program videos: A television program produced by the North Carolina Agricultural Extension Service and featuring interviews, demonstrations, and examinations of aspects of agriculture, folk traditions, and rural life found in North Carolina.

 Source information